rjamesnw/CommonUtilities/README.md

 The source is in C#.NET and should be easy to compile (only a few dependencies - depending on defines specified).

-I don't plan on making a Nuget package for this, as it may be superseded by my CoreXT project.
+I don't plan on making a Nuget package for this, as it may be superseded by my CoreXT projects (which IS on Nuget).

 # Basic Highlights